kompasmedia/networking/README.md

 like a real switch and knows how to deal with spanning tree protocols.
 This is a very useful type of interface to have available when working with virtualization and/or jails.

-In a setup with VNET jails on a host, it's common practice to use a single bridge interface as the gateway in an RFC1918 subnet while each invidual jail is outfitted with *epair* network interfaces.
-An *epair* is a special kind of virtual network interface in FreeBSD which connects two points as if there were a virtual cable in place.
-In this case one end is made a member of the bridge while the other is attached to the VNET jail's local networking stack.
-In this way the host system can behave as NAT gateway between the bridge and the host machine's own physical uplink.

 Bridges are defined just like any other network interface except for the fact that bridges have members.
 Member interfaces network interfaces that will be connected to and participating on the bridge.
 Note that the reverse also applies.
 If an interface has no members, Ansible will not treat it as a bridge.